quira-org/Your-First-Contribution/README.md

 ![Screenshot 2023-06-14 at 12 56 13](https://github.com/quine-sh/Your-First-Contribution/assets/83458751/ea77c72f-6e18-4bf8-8ddf-9837b71c4d2c)

-4️⃣ You will then title your pull request with your *"Name Surname - adding my part of the story"* and you can leave the comment section blank.
+4️⃣ You will then title your pull request with your *"Name Surname"* and you can leave the comment section blank.

 5️⃣ Click `Create pull request` and that's it you have made your first contribution!! 🚀👯‍♀️